Some remarks on strong multiplicity one for paramodular forms: Strong multiplicity one in terms of the standard L -functions

 As for the last assertion, first we know that the local components of cuspidal automorphic representations $\pi_{F_i}$ of $\GSp_4(\A)$ at primes $p\mid N_i, i=1, 2$, are Iwahori-spherical representations (see \cite{RobertsSchmidt2007}) due to the condition that the levels $N_i$ are squarefree.
-This implies that $\chi$ is unramified for all primes $p$.
-Moreover, we have $\chi=|\cdot|_{\A}^{it}$; for example see \cite[Proposition~3.1.2]{Bump1997}.
+Hence $\chi$ is unramified for all primes $p$.
+This implies that $\chi=|\cdot|_{\A}^{it}$; see for example \cite[Proposition~3.1.2]{Bump1997}.
 And it is easy to see that $\chi$ is self-dual.
 Hence $t=0$, i.e., $\chi=\mathbf{1}$, the trivial representation as desired. \end{proof}